How Pay Mistakes Spread

 For restaurants and bars, this plays out during seasonal layoffs, post-probation terminations, and the churn that comes with high annual turnover.
 Every one of those exits is a potential complaint if you don't cut the final cheque within the ESA's timeline.

 The second most common violation pair in the register, s.18 (termination pay) plus ESR s.46 (production of records), appeared 332 times.
 The third: s.18 plus s.40 (overtime), at 191 co-occurrences.
-Termination is the event that opens the file.
-Once the ESB starts looking, they find everything else.

 Hospitality Gets Caught for Different Things